· 2 min read

-ANN ARBOR, Mich. – NSF International, a global public health and safety organization, has completed the moves of two of its laboratories to one new 20,000-square-foot space in Ypsilanti, Mich.
+ANN ARBOR, Mich. – NSF, a global public health and safety organization, has completed the moves of two of its laboratories to one new 20,000-square-foot space in Ypsilanti, Mich.

 The expanded location brings together all of NSF’s plastics testing and certification capabilities, including advanced chemical and structural testing on plastic pipes, fittings and valves, metal fittings and components, manifolds, solvent cements, thread sealants, PVC ingredients and plastic materials for global applications.

-The moving phases had been ongoing for more than a year, and the new Willow Run Laboratory has remained fully operational during the COVID-19 pandemic to fulfill NSF International’s public health and safety mission as it relates to product safety.
+The moving phases had been ongoing for more than a year, and the new Willow Run Laboratory has remained fully operational during the COVID-19 pandemic to fulfill NSF’s public health and safety mission as it relates to product safety.

-“By bringing NSF’s laboratories under one roof, we are offering greater ease to our global clients, providing advanced plastic pipe, fitting and material testing, and establishing Southeast Michigan as the heart of the plastic piping testing industry,” said Dave Purkiss, Vice President of the Global Water Division at NSF International.
+“By bringing NSF’s laboratories under one roof, we are offering greater ease to our global clients, providing advanced plastic pipe, fitting and material testing, and establishing Southeast Michigan as the heart of the plastic piping testing industry,” said Dave Purkiss, Vice President of the Global Water Division at NSF.

 Plastic products are tested to verify they meet the required durability, performance and safety criteria of 150 methods and standards used in commercial and residential applications.
 These applications include drinking water, radiant heating, gas distribution, sprinkler/fire safety, electrical conduit and geothermal systems.